Jewish Care (Australia): Controversy

 In 2012, the families of some residents at Munzer House accused Jewish Care of substandard care at the facility.
-The families claimed that the situation was cause by staff and budget cuts.
+The families claimed that the situation was caused by staff and budget cuts.
 Examples of substandard care included rationing of sanitary pads, failure to look after the religious needs of the residents, and forcing residents to wait to go to the toilet for up to an hour.

 The claims of neglect and elder abuse soon extended to other care facilities run by Jewish Care, including banning family members and serious neglect of the elderly residents.
 Some of the families contacted the Victorian Equal Opportunity and Human Rights Commission regarding the care at the facilities.

 In 2013, Jewish Care began an inquiry that dealt with extensive child sexual abuse that happened at a children's home between 1939 and 1992, when it closed.

 In 2015, the General Manager of Cultural & Spiritual Services, Meir Shlomo Kluwgant, was forced to resign following an abusive text message that he sent calling the father of a victim of sexual abuse a "lunatic".

 In 2016, Jewish Care opened a confidential phone line to assist the Yeshivah Centre, Melbourne in their redress scheme for the victims of sexual abuse by the centre.
 The name of at least one of the victims was leaked by a board member of Jewish Care to the board of the Yeshiva Centre.
 This act allegedly led to the bullying and intimidation of the victim.